ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-natural-numbers.md

 In conjunction with the commutative monoid on the naturals $(\mathbb{N},+)$, this operator is referred to as a **monus** and forms a CMM, commutative monoid with monus: $(\mathbb{N},+,\dot-)$.

 ### Multiplication
-We can define the multiplication of natural numbers in terms of repeated addition:
+We can define the multiplication of natural numbers in terms of repeated addition such that it forms a commutative monoid $(\mathbb{N},\times)$:

 $$a\times b=c\iff \underbrace{a+a+\cdots+a}_{b\text{ copies}}=c$$